splunk/slack-alerts/src/main/resources/splunk/README.md

 ### Error Codes

-In case of an error when manually triggering the Slack alert action, you'll notice an error code being returned.
+In case of an error when manually triggering the Slack alert action, you'll notice an error code being returned (eg. `Alert script returned error code 6.`)

 Here are the possible error codes returned by the slack alert action:

 *   Error Code **`2`**: Validation Failed